Classic Fighters

 The 2009 air show was held on the 10–12 April with an Italian Theme.
-On even-numbered years, the Warbirds over Wanaka event is held in Wanaka, also in the South Island.
+On even-numbered years, the Warbirds over Wanaka event is held in Wānaka, also in the South Island.

 Due to concerns about the COVID-19 pandemic on 10 March 2021 that year's event, originally scheduled for 2–4 April, was postponed to 3–5 September, the first time the event had been rescheduled.

+In 2024, Marlborough Lines became the naming rights sponsor of the Classic Fighters Airshow for 2025, 2027 and 2029.